About Bardia National Park

 When is the best time of year to visit Bardia?

-Bardia National Park is open year round with most wildlife visible.
+Bardia National Park is open year-round with most wildlife visible.

-This is Nepal's official "off season" in regards to trekking.
-Local guides also mention November and December as being good times though it's not that hot and can be very hazy.
+This is Nepal's official "off-season" in regards to trekking.
+Local guides also mention November and December as being good times, though it's not that hot and can be very hazy.

-Do note that from March to July it is very hot in Bardia so do come prepared and stay hydrated.
+Do note that from March to July, it is very hot in Bardia, so do come prepared and stay hydrated.

 Things to do at Bardia National Park

-Again, please realize that Bardia offers a raw untamed jungle experience and is not a commercial "safari" style park.
+Again, please realize that Bardia offers a raw, untamed jungle experience and is not a commercial "safari" style park.

-While Bardia does offer a better chance at seeing a Royal Bengal Tiger in the wild there are no guarantees at all.
+While Bardia does offer a better chance at seeing a Royal Bengal Tiger in the wild, there are no guarantees at all.
 It's all about the experience.

 Jungle walks/trekking

-Choose between half day, full day, two/three day, one week or private jungle treks.
+Choose between half-day, full-day, two/three-day, one-week, or private jungle treks.
 You can go in a group or alone (with a guide).
 Costs usually include meals.
-In many cases a resort will provide a packed lunch/dinner.
+In many cases, a resort will provide a packed lunch/dinner.

 What you can expect to see? depending on the time of year.
-Half day tours usually only end up seeing jungle, Rhesus monkeys and a few birds.
-If you are lucky a Rhino may be bathing.
+Half-day tours usually only end up seeing jungle, Rhesus monkeys, and a few birds.
+If you are lucky, a Rhino may be bathing.
 To be honest, it's not worth going all the way to Bardia just for a half-day tour.

 Jeep Jungle tours

-Jeep tours are offered for those wanting to go deep into the jungle quickly where the chances of seeing a tiger is greater.
+Jeep tours are offered for those wanting to go deep into the jungle quickly where the chances of seeing a tiger are greater.
 They are often mixed with day trek excursions and packages.
 Prices are generally around USD $170 per day inclusive of accommodation and food.

 2/3 day package tours are often better value but only if you book in person in Bardia once you get there rather than online where the prices get slightly crazy.